pydoit/doit/doc/dependencies.rst

 getargs
 --------

-`getargs` provides a way to use values computed in one task in another task.
+`getargs` provides a way to use values computed in one task from another task.

 .. literalinclude:: tutorial/getargs.py